-A Qualified Sick Pay Plan (QSPP) enables a business to continue some portion of an employee’s wages during a disability.
-It is the company’s official plan to continue wages for certain ill and injured employees.
+A QSPP enables a business to continue some portion of an employee’s wages during a disability.
+It is the company’s official plan to continue wages for certain ill and/or injured employees.

 A QSPP funded with disability income insurance shifts the burden of providing a disabled employee’s wages from the company to the insurance carrier.
 Instead of drawing from cash flow or reserves to pay the wages, the business commits itself to known and consistent premium payments.
 A funded plan also improves the business’ balance sheet because of certain accounting benefits.
 Depending upon the design of the plan, premiums may be employer-paid, which is typical, or can be bonused to the employee.

-A QSPP funded with disability income insurance answers all of your employee disability questions:
+A QSPP funded with disability income insurance answers all your employee disability questions:

 - Is this employee disabled?

 - How much is this employee going to be paid?